 About the Project

-PRTX - The University Line project will be affecting more than half of the bus routes that operate on downtown streets.
-As a result, this is a key opportunity to take a fresh look at how buses move through the heart of our system and region.
+The plan was designed to complement the PRTX University Line Bus Rapid Transit project which will impact over half of PRT’s bus routes in Downtown.
+This is a key opportunity to take a fresh look at how buses move through the heart of our system and region.

 Update